Loarre Castle

 Castles and palaces open to visitors

-The list is very long, and you can find many of them on the map on the Palaces and Castles Network website.
-You can find some iconic and very well known ones that offer occasional or regular dramatised tours, such as the castle of Manzanares el Real (less than an hour away from Madrid), the Olite Royal Castle-Palace (in Navarre), Sotomayor castle (in Pontevedra, Galicia), Belmonte castle (in Cuenca, Castile-La Mancha) or the castle of Almodóvar del Río (in Córdoba, Andalusia).
-Others organise a whole host of children’s activities, like the ones on offer at Lorca castle – Fortress of the Sun (in Lorca, in the Region of Murcia) and at Loarre castle (in Huesca, Aragón).
+The list is very long, and you can find many of them on a map on the Palaces and Castles Network website.
+Some iconic and well-known castles offer regular or occasional dramatised visits, such as the Castle-Palace of Olite (in Navarre), the Castle of Sotomayor, the Castle of Almodóvar del Río (in Córdoba, Andalusia) or the Castle of Belmonte (in Cuenca, Castilla-La Mancha).
+This last castle is the setting for the annual National Medieval Combat Tournament, when the entire fortress travels back in time with medieval craft markets.
+It also has a park showing replica siege weapons.
+Others organise a whole host of children’s activities, like the ones on offer at Lorca castle – Fortress of the Sun (in Lorca, in the Region of Murcia) and Loarre castle (in Huesca, Aragon).

 Castle of Almodóvar del Río, Córdoba

 Some of the castles house interesting museums within their walls.
-For example, Peñafiel castle (in Valladolid, Castile and Leon) houses the Provincial Wine Museum.
-The Viana palace is an art gallery with some noteworthy works by Julio Romero de Torres.
-The Hospital of Tavera (in Toledo, Castile – La Mancha) is the headquarters of the Duque de Lerma Museum-Foundation with paintings by El Greco, Zurbarán, Tintoretto and Luca Giordano, among other works of art.If you are visiting during the summer months, some castles stage different cultural shows and festivals.
-For example, Peñíscula castle (in Castellón, Region of Valencia) hosts a classical theatre festival, as well as the Ancient and Baroque Music Festival of Peñíscola.
-The Castillo de Cuéllar (in Segovia, Castile and Leon) hosts the performance “Así Cantan las Corales” and the National Jota Festival.
+For example, Peñafiel castle (in Valladolid, Castilla y León) houses the Provincial Wine Museum.
+The Palace of Viana is an art gallery with some noteworthy works by Julio Romero de Torres.
+The Hospital of Tavera (in Toledo, Castilla-La Mancha) is home to the Duque de Lerma Museum-Foundation with paintings by El Greco, Zurbarán, Tintoretto, Luca Giordano, among others.If you are visiting during the summer months, some castles stage different cultural shows and festivals.
+For example, Peñíscola castle (in Castellón, Region of Valencia) hosts a classical theatre festival, as well as concerts during the Ancient and Baroque Music Festival of Peñíscola.
+The Castle of Cuéllar (in Segovia, Castile and Leon) hosts the choir competition “Así Cantan las Corales” and the National Jota Festival.
 The Castle of Mora de Rubielos (in Teruel, Aragón) is one of the venues of the Festival of Castles.
 Olite palace is the setting for a prestigious classical theatre festival.

 Peñafiel castle Valladolid (Castile and Leon)